HerveaT/Portfolio_T_Data/README.md

 Analyze decades of temperature records in Algiers to detect central climate tendencies, seasonal variations, and significant long-term trends linked to climate change.
 Emphasize the connection between temperature dynamics and local socio-economic impacts, supporting decision-making for urban sustainability.

 ### Data Description
-Used over 27 years of daily meteorological data (average, minimum, and maximum values), sourced from trusted climate repositories and validated for consistency.
+Used over 44 years of daily meteorological data (average, maximum, and minimum values), sourced from trusted climate repositories and validated for consistency.
+The time series covers January 1980 to November 2023, totaling 16,012 observations

 ### Tools

-- Excel - Data Cleaning
+- Excel → Initial data cleaning, inspection, and validation
-- Python - Data analysis and modeling
+- Python (Pandas, Statsmodels, NumPy)-Time series analysis, regression modeling, and visualization

 ### Data Cleaning/Preparation

 In the initial data preparation phase, we performed the following tasks:

-1. Data loading and inspection.
+1. Imported, inspected, and formatted data.
-2. Handling missing values.
+2. Managed missing values in temperature columns.
-3. Data cleaning and formatting.
-4. Generating dummy variables.
+3. Created monthly dummy variables for seasonal analysis.

 ### Exploratory Data Analysis